getnkit/Automated-Data-Pipeline-for-Consumer-Financial-Complaints-Analysis/README.md

 - **Reads data from CSV files:** Loads data into Pandas DataFrames.
 - **Imports data into the MySQL database:** Writes the DataFrames to the corresponding tables in the MySQL database, replacing the existing data if the tables already exist.

-### Step 4: Create a bucket on Google Cloud Storage (GCS) and a dataset on BigQuery for ETL pipeline
+### Step 4: Create a bucket on Google Cloud Storage (GCS) and a dataset on BigQuery for Data pipeline
 ### Step 5: Set up Connection & Variables in Airflow
 ### Step 6: Create Python DAG in Airflow
 **Step 6.1:** Importing Modules